AvaProtocol/OAK-docs/_docs/automation-time-apis.md

 ```

 ### RPC: Calculate Optimal Autostaking
 This API calculates the optimal parameters for autostaking.
+Autostaking is the process of restaking the returns from some staked principal.
+Restaking too frequently becomes too costly for fees, but restaking too infrequently leaves too much opportunity cost on the table, as the unstaked balance sits in the wallet without providing additional staking value.
+This function finds the optimal frequency and the corresponding APY for restaking.

 #### Call
 ```rust